 Score: 5

-IHPs are particularly suitable to the chemicals, food and paper sectors as a significant proportion of their heating processes are done at relatively low temperatures (140-392°F).
+IHPs are particularly suitable for the chemicals, food, and paper sectors as a significant proportion of their heating processes are done at relatively low temperatures (140-392°F).
 The combined shares of these sectors in Connecticut represent 22% of the entire industrial sector’s total GDP, chemicals being the second-biggest industry in the State.

 In addition, manufacturing, notably automobile manufacturing, also involves processes that could be served by IHPs.
 For example, IHPs can be used to provide process hot water at temperatures at 122°F for washing applications, to preheat feed water to 194°F for steam generation or to heat air to 81°F for welding and painting.
 The aerospace and transportation manufacturing sectors are the most prominent ones in Connecticut, representing 37% of the sector’s GDP.